miguelbper/pyprune/README.md

 ## Description

-Offers a `Backtracking` class that implements a backtracking algorithm.
+This package offers a `Backtracking` class that implements a backtracking algorithm.
 The class is general purpose and can be used to solve a general constraint satisfaction puzzle in a grid.
 Users should inherit from this class and add the rules of the problem.
 The package is tiny, has NumPy as its only dependency, and can be used as a learning resource if you want to learn how to implement an algorithm like this yourself.

 ## Installation